MicrosoftEdge/WebView2Feedback/specs/MultiProfile.md

   /// Full path of the profile directory.
   [propget] HRESULT ProfilePath([out, retval] LPWSTR* value);

-  // TODO: All profile-wide operations/settings will be put below.
+  // TODO: All profile-wide operations/settings will be put below in the future.
 }
 ```

 # Appendix

 Next we'll consolidate all profile-wide operations/settings into the interface
-`ICoreWebView2StagingProfile`, and will also add support for erasing a profile completely.
+`ICoreWebView2Profile`, and will also add support for erasing a profile completely.